lorenzetti-hep/lorenzetti/README.md

 It is possible, by using Geant4 modules to change the geometry, the layers and the cell granularity, allowing a high level of customization of the full detector.

+## Anomalies

+This branch contains an implementation to add anomalies in the digitization step, corresponding to potential detector defects.
+Details are given in [Reconstruction](docs/Reconstruction.md).

 ## Manual:

 - [Getting Started](docs/Getting_Started.md)